-An Open Source Code Catalog for your API24 May 2013
+An Open Source Code Catalog for your API

 I'm working through the wave of API innovation coming out of our Federal Government recently.
 During normal days at API Evangelist, I'm pulling private sector API usage examples and crafting them into stories to help the Federal Government execute on their API own strategies.
 Today, I'd like to showcase something the Federal Government is doing, in hopes that more companies in the private API sector will emulate as part of their API strategies.